wasamasa/emacshorrors.com/src/posts/less-than-exceptional.rst

         }
     }

-If you haven't spotted it, the function does never signal an exception for the exceptional case of an invalid key sequence.
+If you haven't spotted it, the function never signals an exception for the exceptional case of an invalid key sequence.
 Instead, it returns one of the few types that aren't allowed in a definition, namely an integer.
 It's up to the caller to handle this case on their own, something the majority of Emacs packages rightfully neglect to do as even ``+`` informs you about invalid input.
 This design decision reeks of `the many ways of signalling errors in C`_ and worse, cannot be properly fixed as there's code inside Emacs relying on the integer return type.
 There is even a ``lookup-key-ignore-too-long`` in Emacs core that looks a lot like what I wrote, but it's part of ``menu-bar.el`` for whatever reason and not advertised at all.